 Absolutely!
-There is no better place to find primary sources than in the Town Historian's Office.
-Simply stop by during office hours or contact us to set up a special appointment.
-Even if the project is related to state or national history, we oftentimes can find local historical documents that will help illustrate the national or statewide topic.
+The archives contain many primary and secondary sources.
+Simply stop by during office hours or contact us to set up an appointment.
+Even if the project is related to state or national history, we oftentimes can find local documents that will help illustrate the national or statewide topic.

-Do I have to wear white gloves when I visit the Town Historian's Office?
+Do I have to wear special gloves when I visit the Historian's Office?

-White gloves help prevent oil from your fingers from damaging documents.
-In most cases, white gloves are not necessary, but we may ask you to wear them when handling more sensitive items from the collection.
+Gloves help prevent oil from your fingers from damaging documents.
+In most cases, gloves are not necessary, but we may ask you to wear them when handling more sensitive items from the collection.